rodolfo3/Redmine-Plugin--Spent-Time-Required/README.md

 # Required message
 Text message to show when "spent time" is not filled

+# All statuses
+Always ask top fill "spent time"

-# Only closed statuses
+# Closed statuses
-If checked, force only "closed" statuses on issue to fill "spent time".
-If it's NOT, "spent time" is required for all statuses.
+If checked, force "closed" statuses on issue to fill "spent time".

+# Status
+Selected status require "spent time" on update.